 5.3.4 Online Classifieds

-Consultants and Affiliates may not use online classifieds (including Craigslist) to list, sell or retail specific Wealtheo™ products or product bundles.
+Affiliates may not use online classifieds (including Craigslist) to list, sell or retail specific Wealtheo™ products or product bundles.
 You may use online classifieds (including Craigslist) for prospecting, recruiting, sponsoring and informing the public about the Wealtheo™ income opportunity, provided Wealtheo™-approved templates/images are used.
-These templates will identify you as an Independent Wealtheo™ Consultant or Affiliate.
+These templates will identify you as an Independent Wealtheo™ Affiliate.
 If a link or URL is provided, it must link to your Replicated Website or Affiliate link.

 5.3.5 eBay / Online Auctions